DisciplinasProgramacao/projeto1-grupo-03/README.md

 * Nome completo do aluno 1
 * Nome completo do aluno 2
-* Nome completo do aluno 3
+* Daniel de Rezende Leão
 * Nome completo do aluno 4
 * Nome completo do aluno 4
 * Nome completo do aluno 4